 The Kalahari is a vast expanse of sand stretching from the Orange river in South Africa, through Namibia and Botswana into Angola covering more than 1,600,000 square km.
 Torgos Lodge is situated in the area dominated by red sand dunes and dry river beds.
 The dunes are stabilised by a sparse grass and bush cover.
 The red colour of the sand is caused by iron oxide in the sand.

 Climate: The Kalahari is a semi-arid to arid region experiencing about 200 mm of rain annually.
 The unreliable and irregular rain falls mostly in summer from November to April in the form of thunder storms often accompanied by strong winds and dust storms.
 Summer days are extremely hot, whilst winter days are warm and mild with extremely cold nights.

 Wildlife: Wildlife is typical of the region, at Torgos the following animals can be seen: Springbok, Gemsbok, Blue Wildebeest, Red Hartebeest, Steenbok, Duiker, Eland and Kudu.
-The natural predators include Lion, Leopard, Cheetah, Spotted Hyena though due to farming activities these are not normally in the area.
-Brown Hyena and Black-backed Jackal, African Wild Cat and Caracal are occasionally seen.
-Smaller and mostly nocturnal animals are, Bat-eared Fox, Porcupine, Aardvark,
+Black-backed Jackal, African Wild Cat and Caracal are occasionally seen.
+Smaller and mostly nocturnal animals are, Bat-eared Fox, Porcupine and Aardvark.

 Useful Travel Information

 What to bring when visiting the region: Sun block, insect repellent, first aid kit, camera, binoculars, hats, sun glasses and clothing to suit the time of year.
 Be prepared for very dry skin, extremely hot days or very cold winter nights and mornings.